Puerto Rico's weather forecasters fight worry and fatigue to stay focused

-(CNN)Stuck in their offices, lacking sleep food and water and unable to check on their families and friends, the staff at the National Weather Service in San Juan, Puerto Rico, remain focused on saving lives
+(CNN)Stuck in their offices, lacking sleep, food and water and unable to check on their families and friends, the staff at the National Weather Service in San Juan, Puerto Rico, remains focused on saving lives

 That remained clear Thursday even as a chat room conversation between the staffers and their counterparts in Miami switched from the usual discussion of weather conditions to how the forecasters themselves were faring in the hurricane-battered island.